spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-discounts-based-on-shipment.md

     link: docs/scos/dev/feature-walkthroughs/page.version/shipment-feature-walkthrough/reference-information-shipment-method-plugins.html
 ---

-The HowTo guide explains how to do the following:
+The HowTo guide shows how to do the following:

 * Activate a discount rule based on a shipment carrier, a shipment method or a shipment price.
 * Add a shipment pre-check plugin to checkout.